smash.default_optimize_options#

 }

-Run again the optimize method to see the differences linked to a change in control vector
+Run again the optimization to see the differences linked to a change in control vector

 >>> model_u = smash.optimize(model, mapping="uniform", optimize_options=opt_u)